liflab/beepbeep-3-book/markdown/core/README.md

 ![Chaining function processors.](FunctionTreeUsage.png)

 As one can see, the single `ApplyFunction` processor is attached to a tree of functions, which corresponds to the object built by line 4.
 By convention, stream variables are represented by diamonds, with either the name of a stream variable (*x*, *y* or *z*), or equivalently with a number designating the input stream.
-Again, the color of the nodes depicts the type of objects being manipulated.
+Again, the colour of the nodes depicts the type of objects being manipulated.
 For the sake of clarity, in the remainder of the book, we will sometimes forego the representation of a function as a tree, and use an inline notation such as (*x*+*y*)×*z* to simplify the drawing.

 Pulling events from `exp` will result in the same result as before: